kerrbrittany9/repeatcounter/README.md

-1. Behavior: User inputs a single letter.
-The program returns the number of times the letter is inputted.
+1. Behavior: User types a single letter into both input fields.
+The program compares the two and returns the number of times the letters match.
 Input1: "a"
-Input2: ""
+Input2: "a"
 Output: 1

 2.Behavior: User inputs a single letter and a string of letters.
 The program returns the number of times the single letter matches the letter string.